XOKEESH/XOKEESH/README.md

-## Hello there, my name is Kisha Martin!
+## Hello there, I'm Kisha!

-### I'm currently enrolled in a Software Engineering program at General Assembly to expand my technical skills.
+#### I'm currently enrolled in a Software Engineering program at General Assembly to expand my technical skills.

 - 👩🏽‍💻 I’m a full stack developer with a UX background, passionate about crafting user-centered, visually engaging interfaces.
 - 🌍 I'm based in Los Angeles, CA